SetoEngineering/EET-Humber/SEMESTER 1/README.md

 ### 1. Logic Fundamentals

 **Description:**
-Introduction to digital logic design, covering Boolean algebra, logic gates, and combinational/sequential circuits.
+The course introduces students to basic digital design, as well as to theoretical and engineering principles used by computers, communications equipment, and control systems.
+This course offers an opportunity to learn digital logic, including gates, logic functions, relay logic, applications of Boolean algebra, number systems and the application of flow diagrams to logical circuits.
+The intelligent logic module, LOGO, from Siemens is used to illustrate the logic fundamental concepts and support hands on activities.

 **Personal Experience:**
 The hands-on labs were engaging and helped solidify my understanding of digital logic design.